Nan Goldin

-Nancy Goldin (born September 12, 1953) is an American photographer and activist.
-Her work often explores LGBT subcultures, moments of intimacy, the HIV/AIDS crisis, and the opioid epidemic.
-Her most notable work is The Ballad of Sexual Dependency (1986).
-The monograph documents the post-Stonewall, gay subculture and includes Goldin's family and friends.
+Nancy Goldin (born 1953) is an American photographer and activist.
+Her work explores in snapshot-style the emotions of the individual, in intimate relationships, and the bohemian LGBT subcultural communities, especially dealing with the devastating HIV/AIDS crisis of the 1980s.
+Her most notable work is The Ballad of Sexual Dependency.
+In the slideshow and monograph (1986) Goldin portrayed her chosen "family", meanwhile documenting the post-punk and gay subcultures.
 She is a founding member of the advocacy group P.A.I.N.
-(Prescription Addiction Intervention Now).
+(Prescription Addiction Intervention Now) against the opioid epidemic.
 She lives and works in New York City.